metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 - `label_value_length_limit` (Number) Per-scrape limit on length of labels value that will be accepted for a sample.
 Only valid in Prometheus versions 2.27.0 and newer.
 - `metric_relabelings` (Attributes List) MetricRelabelConfigs to apply to samples before ingestion. (see [below for nested schema](#nestedatt--spec--metric_relabelings))
 - `metrics_path` (String) MetricsPath HTTP path to scrape for metrics.
 If empty, Prometheus uses the default value (e.g. /metrics).
+- `no_proxy` (String) 'noProxy' is a comma-separated string that can contain IPs, CIDR notation, domain names that should be excluded from proxying.
+IP and domain names can contain port numbers.
+It requires Prometheus >= v2.43.0.
+- `openstack_sd_configs` (Attributes List) OpenStackSDConfigs defines a list of OpenStack service discovery configurations. (see [below for nested schema](#nestedatt--spec--openstack_sd_configs))
 - `params` (Map of List of String) Optional HTTP URL parameters
+- `proxy_connect_header` (Attributes) ProxyConnectHeader optionally specifies headers to send to proxies during CONNECT requests.
+It requires Prometheus >= v2.43.0. (see [below for nested schema](#nestedatt--spec--proxy_connect_header))
+- `proxy_from_environment` (Boolean) Whether to use the proxy configuration defined by environment variables (HTTP_PROXY, HTTPS_PROXY, and NO_PROXY).
+If unset, Prometheus uses its default value.
+It requires Prometheus >= v2.43.0.
+- `proxy_url` (String) 'proxyURL' defines the HTTP proxy server to use.
+It requires Prometheus >= v2.43.0.
 - `relabelings` (Attributes List) RelabelConfigs defines how to rewrite the target's labels before scraping.
 Prometheus Operator automatically adds relabelings for a few standard Kubernetes fields.
 The original scrape job's name is available via the '__tmp_prometheus_job_name' label.
 More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--relabelings))
 - `sample_limit` (Number) SampleLimit defines per-scrape limit on number of scraped samples that will be accepted.
 - `scheme` (String) Configures the protocol scheme used for requests.
 If empty, Prometheus uses HTTP by default.
+- `scrape_class` (String) The scrape class to apply.
 - `scrape_interval` (String) ScrapeInterval is the interval between consecutive scrapes.
+- `scrape_protocols` (List of String) The protocols to negotiate during a scrape.
+It tells clients the protocols supported by Prometheus in order of preference (from most to least preferred).
+If unset, Prometheus uses its default value.
+It requires Prometheus >= v2.49.0.
 - `scrape_timeout` (String) ScrapeTimeout is the number of seconds to wait until a scrape request times out.
 - `static_configs` (Attributes List) StaticConfigs defines a list of static targets with a common label set. (see [below for nested schema](#nestedatt--spec--static_configs))
 - `target_limit` (Number) TargetLimit defines a limit on the number of scraped targets that will be accepted.
 - `tls_config` (Attributes) TLS configuration to use on every scrape request (see [below for nested schema](#nestedatt--spec--tls_config))
+- `track_timestamps_staleness` (Boolean) TrackTimestampsStaleness whether Prometheus tracks staleness of the metrics that have an explicit timestamp present in scraped data.
+Has no effect if 'honorTimestamps' is false.
+It requires Prometheus >= v2.48.0.

 <a id="nestedatt--spec--authorization"></a>
 ### Nested Schema for `spec.authorization`